New mayor appointed in New Bethlehem

-NEW BETHLEHEM — In a surprise move this week, veteran New Bethlehem Borough Councilman Gordon Barrows stepped down from his position in order to be appointed the new mayor of the community.
+NEW BETHLEHEM – In a surprise move last week, veteran New Bethlehem Borough Councilman Gordon Barrows stepped down from his position in order to be appointed the new mayor of the community.

 At the council’s Dec.
 17 meeting, Barrows announced his application for the mayoral post, which was vacated last month when former mayor Tim Murray resigned before moving out of town.